 1 st Children who are looked after and those children who were previously looked after children.
 (See note i.)
 2 nd Pupils who live in the catchment area.
 (See note ii.)
 3 rd Pupils who will have a brother or sister attending the same school at the same time at the point that they are attending.
 (See notes iii.)
 4 th Pupils who have a serious medical condition or exceptional social or domestic needs that make it essential they attend the school requested.
 (Professional documentation confirming the situation must be submitted with the application.)
 (See note iv.)
-5 th Pupils who are attending a feeder school at the point of application.
-(See note v.)
-6 th Pupils starting at an infant school with a sibling who will be attending the feeder junior school at the same point they are attending (see note iii & v) 7 th Pupils living nearest to the school measured in a straight-line distance (home to school front gate).
+5 th Pupils living nearest to the school measured in a straight-line distance (home to school front gate).
 (See note vi.)